codama-idl/codama/packages/visitors-core/README.md

 ### The `Visitor` type

 The type `Visitor<T>` is the core interface for defining Kinobi visitors.
-The type parameter `T` is used to define the return type of the visitor.
+The type parameter `T` is used to determine the return type of the visitor.
 For instance, here's the definition of a visitor that goes through the nodes and returns a number.

 ```ts
 let myNumberVisitor: Visitor<number>;